As with all AR-15s, this is a very reliable rifle, however, it is my personal belief that piston operated systems are even more reliable.

-The weapons are great for range shooting.
+The rifles are great for range shooting.
 Ammunition is plentiful, and it’s not that expensive.
-The weapon is really easy to use, and it’s a lot of fun to shoot.
+The rifle is really easy to use, and it’s a lot of fun to shoot.
 They are reliable, and are easy to clean when the range day is over.

 Like I said, I like to use my AR-15s for hog hunting.
 They can also be used for other small game hunting, like coyotes and other varmint species.
 Some people have used AR-15s for hunting larger game as well, but I wouldn’t recommend it.

 Like we already said, the Sig 516 Patrol is a very high quality AR-15.
 While most AR-15s are very similar rifles, the 516 does have a couple of features that set it apart from some of the competition.
 We’ll mention these features throughout our breakdown.